gtatters/Thermimage/README.md

 Current release notes
 =====================

--   2018-10-14: Version 3.1.2 is on Github (development version)
+-   2018-10-14: Version 3.1.3 is on Github (development version)
--   Removed stop check in readflirJPG and flirsettings functions for troubleshooting custom pathing.
+-   Update help information to point users to the issues link (https://github.com/gtatters/Thermimage/issues)

 Previous release notes
 ======================

+-   2018-10-14: Version 3.1.2
+-   Removed stop check in readflirJPG and flirsettings functions for troubleshooting custom pathing.

--   2018-09-08: Version 3.1.1 is on Github (development version)
+-   2018-09-08: Version 3.1.1
 -   Added minor change to readflirJPG function to accomodate whitespace in file pathing.
 See Issue \#1.

--   2017-11-28: Version 3.1.0 is on Github (development version)
+-   2017-11-28: Version 3.1.0
 -   Added three new functions for converting FLIR jpg, seq, and csq files calling on command line tools.

 -   2017-10-04: Version 3.0.2 is on Github and Cran